10cc: 1976: Split

 Our contemporaries were people like Roxy Music who allowed that to happen and they gained from that ...
 Had we been allowed to get it out of our system and come back home, who knows what would have happened.

 In a BBC Radio Wales interview Stewart gave his side of the split:

 I was sorry to see them go.
 But we certainly did fall out at the time.
 I thought they were crazy.
 They were just walking away from something so big and successful.
 We'd had great success around the world and I thought we were just breaking in a very, very big way.
 The collective dynamite of those four people, four people who could all write, who could all sing a hit song.
 In one band.

 (Yet) I think it becomes claustrophobic, in the fact that you're trying to perfect things and you're looking at each other and eventually you maybe say this relationship is a little too tight for me now, and I need to break away.
 And that's what in retrospect, I found out long after because I still speak to Godley and Creme who – Lol is my brother-in-law, so I've got to see him – but for quite a while we didn't talk.
 I just said you're out of your minds for leaving this band.
 We were on such a winning curve, Graham Gouldman and I had to decide, are we going to be 5cc?
 Are we gonna scrap the name completely?
 Well, we thought we, no, we'd better carry on because we, this is 10cc, we are 10cc, this band.
 Two of our members are leaving us and that's not our problem, but we've got to carry it on.

 Stewart said that there were immediate benefits in the absence of Godley and Creme.
 "It became clear things went much smoother and the atmosphere was much more pleasant than with Lol and Kevin," he said.

 Godley & Creme went on to achieve success as a songwriting and recording duo, scoring several hits and releasing a string of LPs and singles.
-Having honed their skills on the clips that they made to promote their own singles (e.g. their 1985 single "Cry") they returned to their visual arts roots and became directors of music videos in the 1980s, creating videos for acts including George Harrison ("When We Was Fab"), Asia ("Heat of the Moment", "Only Time Will Tell") The Police ("Every Breath You Take"), Duran Duran ("Girls on Film"), Frankie Goes to Hollywood ("Two Tribes"), Peter Gabriel's duet with Kate Bush ("Don't Give Up"), Yes’ “Leave It,” and Herbie Hancock ("Rockit").
-They also directed a video for Stewart and Gouldman's "Feel the Love".
+Having honed their skills on the clips that they made to promote their own singles (e.g. their 1985 single "Cry") they returned to their visual arts roots and became directors of music videos in the 1980s, creating videos for acts including George Harrison ("When We Was Fab"), Asia ("Heat of the Moment", "Only Time Will Tell") The Police ("Every Breath You Take"), Duran Duran ("Girls on Film"), Frankie Goes to Hollywood ("Two Tribes"), Peter Gabriel's duet with Kate Bush ("Don't Give Up"), Yes’ “Leave It,”, Herbie Hancock ("Rockit"), and Stewart and Gouldman's "Feel the Love".